mupif/mupif/README.md

 ## Installation

 There are two options for MuPIF installation.
-The first one relies on Python Package Index (run as pip3 or pip) which is installed via
+* The first, recommended one, relies on Python Package Index (run as pip3 or pip)
-* pip3 install mupif* systemwide, needing root priviledges or
+  * For system wide installation (needs admin privilegies): `pip3 install mupif`
-* pip3 install mupif --user* as a user
+  * Fou user space installation: `pip3 install mupif --user`

 The second option relies on the most advanced version on github *git clone https://github.com/mupif/mupif.git mupif.git*